Filter by Subcategory

 Co-sponsored by Wild Seed Project.
 Members of Maine Audubon or Wild Seed Project receive member pricing.

 Join Doug Hitchcox for a (roughly) one-hour discussion of shorebird identification inside, then we'll carpool to Pine Point to study shorebirds in the field.

 Members: Free, Nonmembers: $8

 Join Derek Yorks, lead biologist on reptile and amphibian issues at the Maine Department of Inland Fisheries and Wildlife, as he speaks about the diversity of Maine’s snake species.
 The Maine Department of Inland Fisheries and Wildlife keeps track of all Maine snake species and is actively studying populations of Maine’s largest and rarest snake, the State Endangered northern black racer.
 Members are free.

 Location: Scarborough Marsh

-Experience a day of family fun, including a canoe tour, nature crafts, used book sale, nature and bird walks and more.
+Experience a day of family fun, including an early morning bird walk starting at 7am, a canoe tour, nature crafts, used book sale, nature walks and more.
 There will be special programs for children as well as displays and information.

 A used book dealer has given us a large amount of nature books so our used book sale will be HUGE this year.
 We will also have excellent art books donated from the estate of Father Paul Plante.
 Come join us for this fun-filled day and celebrate all that Maine’s largest salt marsh has to offer!
 This event is held in conjunction with the Friends of Scarborough Marsh.